 - How you pay your bill: Customers paying monthly by Direct Debit pay less than those using other payment methods.

-How can you reduce your gas and electric bills?
+How else can I reduce my gas and electric bills?

 You can reduce your energy bills by: